Back

 NALGESIN 275mg x 20 film tabl

-Leaflet: user information
+Leaflet: information for the user

 Nalgesin Ò 275 mg film-coated tablets